bkorbsquare/Module-3-Challenge/README.md

 - This code displays a random password generator.
 - I wanted to deploy this site to generate a random password using JavaScript.
-- I coded JavaScript using arrays and a For Loop.
+- I coded JavaScript using Arrays and a For Loop.
 - Given more time I would fix the 'undefined' error in the for loop.

 ## Installation